 - An interest in developing your understanding of land legislation

-- Knowledgable about horse care and welfare with extensive practical experience (equivalent to BHS Stage 3 Care as minimum)
+- Knowledgeable about horse care and welfare with extensive practical experience (equivalent to BHS Stage 3 Care as minimum)

 - A great communicator, diplomatic, sympathetic, able to have difficult conversations and positively influence people